 Deptive grants each employee the opportunity to spend the equivalent of one day a month pursuing learning opportunities.
 This is separate to the time we need to spend upskilling and gaining certification to maintain our partnership status with software vendors.

-It can indeed be some kind of professional development, but can equally be a day devoted to improving your personal skills.
+It can indeed be professional development but can equally be a day devoted to improving your personal skills.
 It can be individual or group-based learning.
-Before lockdown, several of us attended a course to improve our communication skills, which was highly valuable, but also a lot of fun.
+Before lockdown, several of us attended a course to improve our communication skills, which was highly valuable, but also fun.

 Dialling down the noise